ArrowIITG/python-search-engine/readme.md

 ## Search engines

 There are 3 major stages in developing a search engine:
-1) Finding/Crawling the Data
-2) Building the index
+1) Building the index
-3) Using the index to answer queries
+2) Querying the index

-> On top of this, we can add result ranking (tf-idf, PageRank, etc), query/document classification and maybe some Machine Learning to keep track of user's past queries and selected results to improve the search engine's performance.
+3) Result ranking - Implemented tf-idf ranking (term frequency - inverse document frequency) to order our documents,